huggingface/transformers/docs/source/en/model_doc/seamless_m4t_v2.md

 The SeamlessM4T-v2 model was proposed in [<INSERT PAPER NAME HERE>](<INSERT PAPER LINK HERE>) by the Seamless Communication team from Meta AI.

 SeamlessM4T-v2 is a collection of models designed to provide high quality translation, allowing people from different linguistic communities to communicate effortlessly through speech and text.
 It is an improvement on the [previous version](./seamless_m4t.md).
+For more details on the differences between v1 and v2, refer to section [Difference with SeamlessM4T-v1](#difference-with-seamlessm4t-v1).

 SeamlessM4T-v2 enables multiple tasks without relying on separate models: